clinical-meteor/cookbook/cookbook/refactoring.process.tdd.md

 ````

-#### B1)  Tests In Same Repository (RDT)
+#### B1)  Tests In Same Repository (RTD)
-The one major difference between regular coding, and coding for test-driven-development (TDD) or behavior-driven-development (BDD), is that we don't want to have our tests actually be served up in production.
+The one major difference between regular coding, and coding for test-or-behavior-driven-development (TDD/BDD), is that we don't want to have our tests actually be served up in production.
 We want to separate out our tests from production code.
 So, we need to create a separate directory for our tests.

 ````js
 // initial repository